ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 {% endhighlight %}
 will show you the current list of branches with a * in front of the new created and now active branch.

+To see the history of commits in a branch-oriented tree format, use
+{% highlight bash %}
+git log --graph --oneline
+{% endhighlight %}
+The <code>--graph</code> option will produce the branch tree and the <code>--oneline</code> option leads to each commit being displayed in a single line of the tree structure.

 Merge
 ---
 Sometimes the work which has been done in a branch will be thrown away.
 You delete the branch and everything is as if the branch never existed.
 If you don´t want to throw away your work, you probably have to bring the contents of your branch into the master branch.
 That´s what merge is for.
+All commits that have been made in your source branch have to be merged into your master branch.

 To merge any branch into your master branch, you have to
 {% highlight bash linenos %}